-Expansion of existing large-scale holiday parks and the creation of new large-scale holiday parks will not be supported.
+Expansion of existing large-scale holiday parks at Bockenfield Holiday Park, and Felmoor Park, and permitted holiday chalets at Burgham Golf Course will not be supported.
+Creation of new large-scale holiday parks will not be supported.

 Proposals for bunkhouses, chalets, touring caravans and camping accommodation will be supported where they are of a scale that can be sensitively accommodated into the landscape and where they do not have a significant impact on the highway network or the amenity of neighbouring residential properties.
+The occupation of any buildings or other structures will be limited by condition or planning obligation to prevent their use other than as holiday accommodation.